 Overall Municipal Performance is calculated from all the indicators and projects applicable to the municipality as measured through its performance management system.
-The indicators and projects are collected into scorecards for General Indicators, Indicators contained in the IDP for 13/14, SDBIP and Lower SDBIP.
-Overall Organisational Performance achieved a score of 2.81(94%).
-Although slightly below target, it is an improvement by 1% from the previous financial year of 12/13 which was at 2.78 (93%) A graphical and breakdown of performance is as below.
+The indicators and projects are collected into scorecards for General Indicators, Indicators contained in the IDP for 14/15, SDBIP and Lower SDBIP.
+The municipality 's overall performance is a score of 2.43 (81.16%).
+This is a decline in performance as compared to the previous financial year score of 2.81 (94%).